Precise Asymptotics for Linear Mixed Models with Crossed Random Effects: Asymptotic Normality

 \item[4.]
 Outside of \QuasiTheorem\ \ref{res:mainResult} and Lyu \textit{et al.} (2024), we are not aware of results for linear mixed models with crossed random effects that provide the precise asymptotic covariances given by \QuasiTheorem\ \ref{res:mainResult} for estimation of fixed effects, even for simplified versions of (\ref{eq:theModel}) such as those having $\bXAiid=\bone_{n_{ii'}}$ and $\bXBiid$ null.
 In this special case, in which the only fixed effect is the intercept parameter, the $\bSigma/m + \bSigma'/m'$ leading term behaviour is also apparent from Theorem 1 of Lyu \textit{et al.} (2024) when their variable $\eta$ is in the interior of the positive half-line.
 The predictor set-ups differ between the two articles, which hinders succinct comparison of the fixed effects results for more general cases. \item[5.] \QuasiTheorem\ \ref{res:mainResult} extends the results of Miller (1973) and Lyu \textit{et al.} (2024), concerning asymptotic distributions of variance component estimators, to covariance matrices of arbitrary dimension. \item[6.]
 Under (A1) $m$ and $m'$ diverge to $\infty$ at the same rate.
 In some circumstances this assumption may not be realistic and other assumptions concerning $m$ and $m'$ divergence may be more appropriate.
 The subsequent modification of \QuasiTheorem\ \ref{res:mainResult} is straightforward.
 For example, if $m'=o(m)$ then the component concerning $\bbetaAMLE$ becomes

 \item[7.]
 The asymptotic covariances for linear mixed models with crossed random effects have forms that are very similar to those with two-level nested random effects.
-See, for example, the Gaussian special case of Theorem 1 of Jiang, Wand \myand Bhaskaran (2022).
+See, for example, the Gaussian special case of Theorem 1 of Jiang \textit{et al.} (2022).
 At first glance, this result is somewhat surprising and intriguing since the two types of linear mixed models have fundamental differences.
 In Section \ref{sec:heur} we provide some heuristic arguments that help explain this interesting phenomenon. \item[8.]
 For the special case $\bXArv=1$ and $\bXBrv=\Xrv$ we have

 This matches the well-known expression for the asymptotic variance of the slope parameter in the simple linear regression model.
-Analagous results arise when $\bXBrv$ is multivariate.
+Analogous results arise when $\bXBrv$ is multivariate.
 Despite the presence of crossed random effects, the asymptotic behaviors of the estimators of slope parameters that are unaccompanied by random effects are the same as in the ordinary multiple regression situation.
 The heuristics in Section \ref{sec:heur} provide some insight into this phenomenon. \item[9.]
 The presence of multivariate random slopes in the crossed random effects model (\ref{eq:theModel}) leads to considerable challenges in the establishment of the \QuasiTheorem\ \ref{res:mainResult} precise asymptotic normality statement.
-Detailed and delicate arguments, not given here, would be required to obtain sufficient regularity conditions under which \QuasiTheorem\ \ref{res:mainResult} holds. \item[10.]
+Detailed and delicate arguments, not given here, would be required to obtain sufficient regularity conditions under which \QuasiTheorem\ \ref{res:mainResult} holds. \item[10.] \emph{Restricted} maximum likelihood estimation is a commonly used alternative to maximum likelihood estimation in linear mixed models-based analyses.
+For model (\ref{eq:theModel}), it involves replacement of (\ref{eq:FLbillboards}) by the restricted log-likelihood

+The extra term invokes a finite sample adjustment to the estimators.
+Result \ref{res:mainResult}, which is concerned with large sample behavior, also applies to the restricted maximum likelihood estimators of the parameters in (\ref{eq:theModel}). \item[11.]
 The establishment of \QuasiTheorem\ \ref{res:mainResult} requires complicated and long-winded arguments, and are deferred to an online supplement. \end{itemize}